Helper functions for calculating proportion confidence intervals

 See also

-estimate_proportion, descriptive function d_proportion()
+estimate_proportion, descriptive function d_proportion(),

-and helper functions strata_normal_quantile()
+and helper functions strata_normal_quantile() and update_weights_strat_wilson().

 Examples